 This morning I walked down a forested trail while the sky sprinkled rain and mist clung to the mountains’ hips.
 The forest was quiet but stirred with noise, and I breathed the quiet sustenance in.
 I needed this stillness, not because anything disturbed me but because stillness is revitalizing.

-This is not so much the case anymore, not that fear can’t roar and catch me off guard, because it can, but I’ve found a courage and a strength that I didn’t used to have.
+This is not so much the case anymore, not that fear can’t roar and catch me off guard because it can, but I’ve found courage and strength that I didn’t use to have.

 Even when I saw the warning sign announcing mountain lions in the area, I kept walking.
 There was no sign announcing bears, at least not one that I noticed, but it’s a given in Western Montana that they are everywhere.
 Knowing this didn’t detour me either.

 Actually, what came to mind was a friend of mine, Don.
 Don makes fabulous walking sticks, ones that I could reach high into the sky with, make myself bigger than life, just in case I ran into a mountain lion.

 I could stand tall and announce myself to the lion, let him know I was to be reckoned with, even if I didn’t feel like it.
 I’m sure this futuristic-lion would appreciate Don’s amazing sticks.